 Basic Details and Application Info

-This two-month online course provides an interactive, in-depth, and evidenced-based perspective on nonviolent civil resistance movements and campaigns.
+This 7-week online course provides an interactive, in-depth, and evidenced-based perspective on nonviolent civil resistance movements and campaigns.
 Here are the details:

-The course will take place on ICNC’s online learning platform, and begin with a live orientation webinar that guides admitted participants through signing up, logging in, interacting in the online space, and getting the most out of their online learning.
+The course will take place on ICNC’s online learning platform, and begin with a live orientation webinar on September 30 that guides admitted participants through signing up, logging in, interacting in the online space, and getting the most out of their online learning.

 Time Zone Flexibility

 Participation in the class is not restricted by time zone.
 Course content, forums, and posts are all accessible to participants at any time of day.
-Outside of the introductory webinar and the two small group projects, people do not have to be online at the same time as others.
-We will also work to the small work groups clumped in to similar time zones where possible and offer two potential times for the introductory webinar for participant convenience.
-Most weeks of this course, you will be completely in charge of when you log on to do your work.
+Outside of the introductory webinar, people do not have to be online at the same time as others—you will be completely in charge of when you log on to do your work.

 Moderators will include selected members from the ICNC staff and Academic Council.
 Moderators will include various scholars, trainers, and activists who will interact with course participants in the discussion forums and provide further insight on the course topics.

 The course will involve an international learning community in a number of activities to be completed within specific time frames, readings, viewing videos, and active engagement with weekly discussion forums.

 - To introduce cutting edge thinking and research findings on various topics in civil resistance, as outlined in the course content below.

 - To discuss case studies of nonviolent campaigns and movements.